Non-Alcoholic Beer For Kids

 Since it doesn’t contain alcohol, and in fact, it is commonly found in the soft-drink section, most people are wondering if it is okay to allow kids to drink non-alcoholic beer.

-Below is the discussion of the divided opinion of society about letting kids drink non-alcoholic beer.
+Below is a discussion of the divided opinion of society about letting kids drink non-alcoholic beer.
 In the latter part, you will know the scientific basis for why it is not ideal for children to drink non-alcoholic beer at a young age.

 The Divided Opinion